Daniel Ryan, Esq.

 Ms. Faden concentrates her practice in various areas of insurance defense litigation.
 She has extensive experience in matters involving auto liability, commercial motor vehicle claims, property and casualty insurance fraud, first and third party benefits, bad faith, uninsured and underinsured motorist benefits, property claims, medical malpractice, nursing home, products liability, and commercial litigation.

 Ms. Faden is active in many community service endeavors.
-She has been an active volunteer with the Arthritis Foundation of Eastern Pennsylvania since 1999 and volunteers with other organizations including The American Cancer Society, The Jewish Federation of Greater Philadelphia and Simon's Fund.
-Ms. Faden was a Judge of Elections for four years in Upper Dublin Township.
+She was a Judge of Elections in Upper Dublin Township.
+She has volunteered with the Arthritis Foundation of Eastern Pennsylvania since 1999 and volunteers with other organizations including The American Cancer Society, The Jewish Federation of Greater Philadelphia and serves as a member of the Upper Dublin Township Human Relations Commission.

 DISCLAIMER: All materials provided on this web site are for information purposes only.
 The materials do not constitute legal advice.
 Sending e-mail to our office does not establish an attorney-client relationship.
 No attorney-client relationship is created by the information provided here or by any consultation with our law firm's attorneys or staff.
 An attorney-client relationship can only be established by mutual written consent with the attorney.